plutext/neo4vertx/doc/examples/javascript/README.md

 # Example neo4vertx usage
 This example shows the basic usage of neo4vertx.
+This example is only meant to show conceptually how neo4vertx works.
+We send a Cypher query directly from the client.js, utilizing the Vert.x eventbus Javascript bridge.
+In real life you should probably not do this, as exposing the Cypher REST api in this way will effectively allow anyone with access to your site to fire ANY kind of Cypher REST query at your Neo4j instance.

+Ideally, one would create backend verticles that handle all sorts of abstract things, utilizing neo4vertx; the client.js would then talk to these backend verticles instead!

 Follow the steps below to run the example.